stkevintan/hexo-theme-material-flow/README.md

 ```

 ### `menu.yml`
-Defines the navigation menu of your site's header, eg:
+Defines the navigation menu of the header, eg:
 ```yaml
 - name: Home
   slug: home